-Molinia Caerulea is a dominating low quality grass which we harvest for processing into Biochar.
+Molinia Caerulea is a type of grass which we harvest for processing into Biochar.

 Removing the Molinia grass from the moorlands improves the diversity of the habitat making it more attractive to birds such as Golden Plover as well as reducing the risk of hill fires.

-Surplus Molinia grass from Henfron Farm is cooked with limited oxygen at temperatures up to 500˚C in an efficient insulated retort to produce our Biochar.
+Surplus Molinia grass from Henfron Farm is cooked with limited oxygen at temperatures up to 500˚C in to produce our Biochar.